 Subway is an accessible franchise for most people, meaning you can’t expect a massive profit return like McDonald’s, but you will make a livable wage off your Subway franchise.
 If you look online, you’ll find plenty of averages and numbers of people claiming wages, but it’s complex.

 Subway employees, salespeople, or their development agents can’t disclose any oral or written information concerning real sales numbers.
-So, while you’ll see estimates that owners can expect to make $53,000 to $165,000 annually, it’s entirely up to the franchise owner.
+So, while you’ll see estimates that Subway franchise owner salary can expect to make $53,000 to $165,000 annually, it’s entirely up to the franchise owner.

 Before making a decision, review these common questions that other people have regarding owning a Subway restaurant.